 Covid Immune Boosters Are Now Legal In The United States For People With Weak Immune Systems.

-As the government tries to combat the Delta version, the US approved an extra dose of Covid vaccine for patients with compromised immune systems on Thursday.
+As the US battles to combat the Delta strain, the US has authorized an extra dose of Covid-19 vaccine for persons with compromised immune systems from Thursday to Friday.

-The US Food and Drug Administration (FDA) has given emergency use authorization for a third injection of the Pfizer-BioNTech and Moderna vaccines.
+The US Food and Drug Administration (FDA) has given emergency use authorisation for a third injection of Pfizer-BioNTech and Moderna vaccines.

 In a statement, interim FDA Commissioner Janet Woodcock said, “The US has entered yet another wave of the Covid-19 pandemic, and the FDA is especially cognizant that immunocompromised patients are particularly at risk for severe sickness.”